docker/labs/windows/windows-containers/MultiContainerApp.md

 ADD samples samples
 RUN dotnet build .\samples\MusicStore.Standalone
 ```
-This adds the base files from your computer to the container.
+This add the rest of the app source code to the container, and compiles the project
 ```
 EXPOSE 5000
 ENV ASPNETCORE_URLS http://0.0.0.0:5000